nejcrogelsek/react-testing/README.md

 Will return the element that has the given alt text.
 This method only supports elements which accept an alt attribute like <img />, <input>, <area> or custom html elements.

+#### getByTitle

+Returns the element that has the matching title attribute.

 ## Available Scripts

 In the project directory, you can run: